Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 The water risk table provides more details about BHP’s Tier 1 operational water-related risks that we have identified, potential impacts and how we seek to proactively manage such risks.
 We consider how to avoid, minimise or mitigate potential or actual adverse impacts, or enable or enhance positive impacts, including to the environment and community (including cultural and spiritual values), health and safety and our financial performance and reputation.
 Under our mandatory minimum performance requirements for risk management, material risks are required to be reviewed periodically to evaluate performance.

-Climate-related risks are discussed in many of the risk factors in the BHP Annual Report 2023, Operating and Financial Review 8 - How we manage risk.
-From a water-related risk perspective, climate change can be considered as a potential amplifier of existing risks as it may increase their likelihood and/or severity or could result in new risks.
-Potential direct water-related impacts resulting from climate change may include changes in precipitation patterns, sea levels, storm intensities, temperatures and frequency and/or severity of natural disasters (such as floods or droughts).
+Climate-related risks are discussed in many of the risk factors in the BHP Annual Report 2024, Operating and Financial Review 8 – How we manage risk.
+From a water-related risk perspective, potential physical climate-related impacts could increase the likelihood and/or severity of risks associated with operational events.
+Potential direct water-related outcomes resulting from climate change may include changes in precipitation patterns, sea levels, storm intensities, temperatures and frequency and/or severity of natural disasters (such as floods or droughts).

-Our operated assets are required to apply BHP’s Risk Framework and the Our Requirements for Environment and Climate Change standard to identify, assess and manage physical climate change risks, including options to build climate resilience into their activities, for example, by designing new facilities to withstand projected sea level rise or changing climate patterns, or factoring forecast increases in extreme weather events into operated asset-level plans.
-We are progressively implementing full physical risk assessments under our Adaptation Strategy and intend to report on specific material physical risks and potential financial impacts in future years.
+Our operated assets are required to apply BHP’s Risk Framework and our Climate Change Global Standard to identify, assess and manage physical climate-related risks, including options to build climate resilience into their activities, for example, by designing new facilities to withstand projected sea level rise or changing climate patterns, or factoring forecast increases in extreme weather events into operated asset-level plans.
+We are progressively implementing physical risk assessments under our Adaptation Strategy.
 We also require investment and growth opportunities to undertake analysis of climate-related risks.
 For more information see the Climate change webpage.

 Examples of operational water-related risks